Ejaculation: Volume

-The force and amount of semen that will be ejected during an ejaculation will vary widely between men and may contain between 0.1 and 10 milliliters (by way of comparison, note that a teaspoon is 5 ml and a tablespoon holds 15 ml).
-Adult semen volume is affected by the time that has passed since the previous ejaculation; larger semen volumes are seen with greater durations of abstinence.
-The duration of the stimulation leading up to the ejaculation can affect the volume.
-Abnormally low semen volume is known as hypospermia and abnormally high semen volume is known as hyperspermia.
-One of the possible underlying causes of low volume or complete lack of semen is ejaculatory duct obstruction.
+The force and amount of semen that is ejected during ejaculation varies widely among men, containing between 0.1 and 10 milliliters (for comparison, a teaspoon holds 5 ml and a tablespoon, 15 ml).
+Adult semen volume is affected by the time that has passed since his previous ejaculation; larger semen volumes develop with longer abstinence.
+The duration of the stimulation leading to ejaculation can affect the volume.
+Abnormally low semen volume is known as hypospermia and abnormally high semen volume is called hyperspermia.
+One possible underlying cause of low volume or complete lack of semen is ejaculatory duct obstruction.
 It is normal for the amount of semen to diminish with age.

 Quality

-The number of sperm in an ejaculation also varies widely, depending on many factors, including the time since the last ejaculation, age, stress levels, and testosterone.
-Greater lengths of sexual stimulation immediately preceding ejaculation can result in higher concentrations of sperm.
-An unusually low sperm count, not the same as low semen volume, is known as oligospermia, and the absence of any sperm from the semen is termed azoospermia.
+The number of sperm in an ejaculation varies widely, depending on many factors including the time since the previous ejaculation, age, stress levels, and testosterone.
+Longer time of sexual stimulation immediately preceding ejaculation can result in higher concentration of sperm.
+An unusually low sperm count, distinguished from low semen volume, is known as oligospermia, and the absence of any sperm from the semen is termed azoospermia.